 Dalmations, Pugs, Golden Retrievers, Saint Bernards, and the list goes on and on.
 There are so many amazing dogs in the world so why not enjoy some children’s books about dogs too.
-I’ve rounded up some of our favorite doggy books for kids.
+I’ve rounded up some of our favorite doggy animal books for kids.

 Board Books About Doggies